 For information on clinical and clinical research fellowships in the McGill Faculty of Medicine, please refer to the Postgraduate Medical Education website.
 Neuro-related fellowships can be found under the Neurology and Neurosurgery tabs.

 Neuroscience at McGill is internationally recognized for historical contributions to the field and for high impact in contemporary disciplines from molecular and cellular biology to brain imaging and cognitive neuroscience.
 Researchers work to better understand normal development, pain, addiction, aging, psychiatric disorders, neurological diseases and other challenging problems.

-Students training in neuroscience at the MNI and at McGill have many advantages:
+Students training in neuroscience at The Neuro and at McGill have many advantages:

 - Breadth and depth in neuroscience

 - Close integration of clinical and basic neurosciences

 - Hundreds of bright, motivated students and trainees

 - More than 150 neuroscientists in institutes, centres and departments